Take the first step towards building real wealth by signing up for our comprehensive guide to real estate investing.

 What are RealCrowd's fees?

 That doesn't mean investing on RealCrowd is entirely without fees.
-Real estate development and management cost money, and investors pay sponsors numerous fees to develop, construct, run, and sell a property.
-RealCrowd makes it easy to identify these fees under the "Fees" tab on the "Financials" section of each deal page.
-Relevant legal documents can also be downloaded from the deal page.
+Real estate development and management costs money, and investors pay sponsors customary fees to develop, construct, run, and sell a property -- whether they invest in an online platform or not.

 RealCrowd's deal page is also a standout part of what it offers, making it really easy to identify the fee structure of each deal.